BUGS-NYU/schedge/README.md

 The API documentation is available at https://schedge.a1liu.com .

 ## TODO
-- Deploy with CI/CD
+- [x] Deploy with CI/CD
-- Fix bugs reported in issues
+- [ ] Fix bugs reported in issues
-- Fix time formatting/time zone stuffs
+- [ ] Fix time formatting/time zone stuffs
-- Make a dedicated frontend
+- [ ] Make a first-party frontend
-- Add full RMP support
+- [ ] Add full RMP support

-- Remove all the different `models` folders, simplify database edits and whatnot
+- [ ] Remove all the different `models` folders, simplify database edits and whatnot
-- Make the schools list dynamic
+- [ ] Make the schools list dynamic
-- Improve 1st query performance (3-4 seconds is concerning, even if its only during warm-up)
+- [?]
+Improve 1st query performance

 ## Commands
 The following commands are valid in Schedge: